disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ##### Let's make a band

-Let's Make a Band is a hands-on, playful and critical workshop exploring how music discourse and technology shape each other.
-Participants collaboratively invent fictional (possibly improbable) bands, complete with genre, aesthetic, member personas, and the cultural worlds they inhabit.
-From there, the focus gradually shifts to the instruments: what would this band actually play, and how would sound, bodies, and technologies relate within their invented musical world?
+Let's Make a Band is a hands-on, playful and critical workshop where music and technology get tangled up in unexpected ways.
+Together, participants invent fictional - possibly improbable - bands, complete with genre, look, member personas, and the universe they come from.
+From there, the focus shifts to the instruments: what would this band actually play, and how would sound, bodies, and technologies relate within their invented musical world?

-The premise is simple but provocative: what happens when we invent a musical universe that doesn't exist, and build instruments for that universe?
-By sidestepping familiar music-technology categories like controller, mapping, or sound generator, the workshop treats instrument design as something that emerges from socio-cultural immaginaries rather than technical convention.

-The workshop draws on speculative and participative design, persona methodologies, and Dalcroze eurhythmics, and is conceived to foreground the situated knowledge and experiences participants bring into the room.
-Participants sketch, prototype, and perform - treating instruments as dynamic, interdependent matters rather than fixed objects - culminating in a short presentation showcasing newly built instruments.

-This event is part of DECODMI (Discovering Education in Communities of Digital Musical Instruments), an MSCA-funded research project.
-The designed artefacts and the reflections around them may contribute to generating methodological intuitions, heuristics or provocative statements to be shared with broader research communities.
-Outcomes, ranging from methods to design processes, will be disseminated through academic publications with a strong multidisciplinary outreach.
+Participants will be introduced to unconventional design approaches like absurd making and bodystorming, and get hands-on experience with the Bela platform — a maker tool designed specifically for building interactive musical instruments.
+No prior experience with electronics or prototyping is needed.
+Participants collectively sketch, build, and play, culminating in a short gig where newly prototyped instruments are presented.

+Beyond making, the workshop is a chance to collaborate with musicians, artists, researchers, and makers, learn from a group of experienced mentors, and leave with new skills, new ideas, and — hopefully — a prototype to take home.

 ___